okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 The app logo that you submit to the OIN Manager in the **General Settings** > **App icon** field must conform to the following guidelines:

 * The logo file size must be less than one MB.
-* The recommended logo dimension has a 1:1 (square) aspect ratio.
+* The recommended logo dimension is square (1:1 aspect ratio).

    > **Note:** OIN app icons are placed in a 200 x 200 pixels grid.